monero-project/monero-site/README.md

 {% include disclaimer.html translated="no" translationOutdated="no" %}
 ```

 This snippet is responsible for keeping track of the language version.
-If the guide is translated, change `translated="no"` to `translated="yes"`. if the page is translated, but something changed in the original guide in English, change `translationOutdated="no"` to `translationOutdated="yes"`.
+If the guide is translated, change `translated="no"` to `translated="yes"`.
+If the page is translated, but something changed in the original guide in English, change `translationOutdated="no"` to `translationOutdated="yes"`.

 The based version (English version) is however also tracked in the `Front Matter` from the /resources/user-guides/ directory file: